 While the Great Depression greatly reduced the town’s production of coal, mining continued until 1962.

-The fire’s blazes managed to accidentally set fire to neighboring coal mines, an event which closed all other coal mines due to the growing coal fire.
+The fire’s blazes managed to accidentally set fire to neighboring coal mines, an event that closed all other coal mines due to the growing coal fire.

 In 1992 the United States Congress bought out all remaining residents, and Pennsylvania condemned the area and removed all but a few stubborn residents.